-- What is the timetable like? - What will they be learning? - Will there be homework?
-How is homework set? - Is there an app where I am told of homework? - What happens if my child does not complete homework? - What happens if they do not know how to do their homework?
-How can they get help? - How does the pastoral support system work? - What is the approach to behaviour?
+- What is the timetable like? - What will they be learning? - How is homework set? - Is there an app where I am told about homework? - What happens if children do not complete homework? - What happens if children do not know how to do their homework?
+How can they get help? - How does the pastoral support system work? - What options are available in years 10 and 11? - What are the experiences of children with SEND in Key Stage 3 and 4? - Do all children have to do a certain number of GCSEs? - What is the approach to behaviour?
 How is bullying dealt with?